VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Abstract

 \section{Abstract}

 Generative video models, a leading approach to world modeling, face fundamental limitations.
 They often violate physical and logical rules, lack interactivity, and operate as opaque black boxes ill-suited for building structured, queryable worlds.
 To overcome these challenges, we propose a new paradigm focused on distilling an image caption pair into a tractable, abstract representation optimized for simulation.
 We introduce \methodname{}, a framework where a Vision-Language Model (VLM) acts as an intelligent agent to orchestrate this process.
 The VLM autonomously constructs a grounded (2D or 3D) scene representation by selecting from a suite of vision tools, and accordingly chooses a compatible physics simulator (e.g., rigid body, fluid) to act upon it. \methodname{} can then infer latent dynamics from the static scene to predict plausible future states.
-Our experiments show that this combination of intelligent abstraction and adaptive simulation results in a versatile world model capable of producing high quality simulations across a wide range of dynamic scenarios.
+Our experiments show that this combination of intelligent abstraction and adaptive simulation results in a versatile world model capable of producing high quality simulations across a wide range of scenarios. \sig{We demonstrate several applications of \methodname{} across interactive control and counterfactual generation, and physical and logical reasoning, achieving state-of-the-art results on several benchmarks.}